September: National Suicide Prevention Awareness month.

 I promise that not all my poetry is grim- in fact, poetry generally acts therapeutically and makes me see beauty and art in the slightest of things.
 But I do feel that this is a topic we have no business glossing over or cringing away from.
 This is by no means an anecdotal poem and certainly is no depiction of my own life or experiences.
 It simply stemmed from a comment made by a customer at work who, upon learning I struggled with depression, exclaimed, "You?!
 But you seem like the happiest person in the world!"

 Don't make assumptions.
-Remove the stigma
+Remove the stigma.

 And please read with kindness.